Expect the unexpected

 - Employee salaries and wages

 One of the most significant factors is the type of activities workers will perform while on the clock.
 The National Council of Compensation defines workers’ compensation class codes in order to categorize how much coverage certain types of jobs require based on their risk.2 But don’t worry, you don’t have to try and calculate the coverage on your own!
-Woligo is here to help.
+Woligo’s licensed agents are here to help.

 Business Auto Insurance